Millfield House

 Millfield House is a Grade II* listed building located in Silver Street, Edmonton, London.
 Previously a private house, it has been used as an arts centre since 1979.

 History

 The house is first mentioned in 1796 when it belonged to John Wigston of Trent Park.
-Later that year it was let to the Imperial Ambassador of the German Empire.
+Later that year it was let to the Ambassador of Austria.
 The house was valued at £6,300 by 1828, when Robert Mushet of the Royal Mint died there.

 The house was sold in 1849 to the Strand Union Guardians for a school for London workhouse children, and over the next 40 years several extensions were made to the house which by 1897 housed 400 children.
 The school was partly self- sufficient complete with two meadows, cultivated land and a herd of cows and some pigs.
 The children were taught trades; the boys, tailoring, shoe making and carpentry; the girls, housework, needlework and laundering.

 In 1913 the school closed and by the beginning of World War I housed Belgian refugees.